 Dr. Rafie graduated from the University of California San Francisco School of Pharmacy and is a Board-Certified Pharmacotherapy Specialist.
 She has trained and worked with Planned Parenthood, University of California San Diego Medical Center, University of California San Francisco, and San Francisco General Hospital.
 Dr. Rafie is licensed as a Registered Pharmacist and Advanced Practice Pharmacist in California.
 She has also earned her Certified Menopause Practitioner credential from the North American Menopause Society.

-Dr. Rafie founded The Pharmacists Clinic, the first pharmacist-run clinic in a community pharmacy, where she provides preventive health and health maintenance clinical services.
-In addition, Dr. Rafie sees patients for contraception and more at the UC San Diego Health Women’s Health Services Clinic.
+Dr. Rafie is a Pharmacist Specialist at UC San Diego Health.
+She sees patients for contraception and more at the UC San Diego Health Women’s Health Services Clinic.
+Dr. Rafie founded The Pharmacists Clinic, the first pharmacist-run clinic in a community pharmacy, where she provides contraception and other clinical services.
 She is an Assistant Clinical Professor of Health Sciences at the University of California San Diego Skaggs School of Pharmacy and Pharmaceutical Sciences where she teaches and trains pharmacy students about emergency contraception, youth-friendly pharmacy services, and hormonal contraception.
 She helped develop the California statewide protocol for self-administered hormonal contraceptives adopted by the Board of Pharmacy.
+Dr. Rafie has held leadership positions in the American College of Clinical Pharmacy and San Diego County Pharmacists Association.
+She is a Fellow of the American College of Clinical Pharmacy and California Pharmacists Association.
 Dr. Rafie has a long record of research and advocacy in the field of reproductive health and has published in peer-reviewed medical journals.
 See her full bibliography.